Job Search Toolkit

 The Skills You Need to Be a Successful Remote Worker

-The Work-Life Equation, Episode 1: Returning to Work as a Parent
+The Work-Life Equation Podcast, Episode 1: Returning to Work as a Parent

-In this first “on-the-go” podcast by Bright Horizons, Sheila Murphy, Partner/Co-Founder of FlexProfessionals
+In this podcast by Bright Horizons, Sheila Murphy, Partner/Co-Founder of FlexProfessionals, talks about returning to work after parental leave or a longer career break.

 might be used by your kids to learn about the latest party, but you can use it to follow bloggers, journalists, companies, and experts in the industry in which you want to work.
 You don’t even have to tweet!